lion-packages/security/README.md

 ```

 ### 1.2 RSA DECODE

-The created object must be sent to the encryption function to encrypt the data. <br>
+The created object must be sent to the encryption function to encrypt the data <br>

 ```php
 $rsaDec = RSA::decode($rsaEnc);
 var_dump($rsaDec);
 ```

 ### 2. AES

-AES interacts with the properties set in .env, where the properties we use must be specified.
+AES interacts with the properties set in .env, where the properties we use must be specified

 #### Example